ch4ru/ch4ru/README.md

 2025 (Now): Focused on MLOps and agentic AI, building scalable AI pipelines with AWS, CI/CD, and cloud orchestration.
 Exploring autonomous AI systems that reason, plan, and act to solve complex problems.

-## 🛠️ Featured Projects

-These projects highlight my evolution from ML fundamentals to advanced LLMs and deployment, blending creativity with technical rigor:

-- **Fine-Tuned LLaMA 2 for Multi-Class Classification**

-Fine-tuned LLaMA 2 on a curated dataset with a custom training loop for multi-class classification, pushing the boundaries of LLMs.
-Tech Stack: Hugging Face Transformers, PyTorch, Datasets

-- **Digit Classification with ANNs**

-Built a neural network to classify handwritten digits, laying the foundation for my ML journey.
-Focused on preprocessing, model design, and evaluation.
-Tech Stack: TensorFlow, NumPy, Matplotlib

-- **eCommerce Product Recommendation Engine**

-Created a recommendation system using Sentence Transformers for product embeddings and Elasticsearch for scalable search, inspired by real-world eCommerce challenges.
-Tech Stack: Sentence Transformers, Elasticsearch, Flask

-- **Fake News Detection Pipeline**

-Developed a transformer-based pipeline with Hugging Face Transformers and a custom ANN to detect fake news, tackling misinformation creatively.
-Tech Stack: Hugging Face Transformers, TensorFlow, Pandas

 ## 🔍 Current Focus